 If you’re teaching a new AP Japanese Language and Culture course in 2019-20, you’ll need to:

 - Submit a subject-specific AP Course Audit Form

 - Download the AP Japanese Language and Culture unit guide

-- If you're teaching a previously authorized AP Japanese Language and Culture course in 2019-20, you can simply have your course renewed by your administrator starting in late May.
+If you’re teaching a previously authorized AP Japanese Language and Culture course, make sure your school administrator renews your course in 2019-20.

 Designing Your AP Japanese Language and Culture Course

-The AP Japanese Language and Culture course should be designed by your school to provide students with a learning experience equivalent to that of a college course that develops students’ proficiencies throughout the Intermediate Mid to Intermediate Low range of the ACTFL Proficiency Guidelines.
+The AP Japanese Language and Culture course should be designed by your school to provide students with a learning experience equivalent to that of a college course that develops students’ proficiencies throughout the intermediate-mid to intermediate-low range of the ACTFL Performance Guidelines for K–12 Learners.
 Your course should be designed to support students as they develop the productive, receptive, and cultural skills necessary to communicate with and understand native speakers and writers of Japanese.

 Students enrolling in AP Japanese Language and Culture are typically in their fourth or fifth year of language study, or have had equivalent experience with the language.